 The Faroe Islands is an archipelago of 18 islands located about halfway between Iceland and the Shetland Islands in the North Atlantic Ocean.
-To get there you'll either need to travel by boat or plane – there are daily and weekly flights to the Faroes from various cities in Europe, or you can take a ferry from Denmark or Iceland with Smyril Line.
-The Faroes feel like an entire world of their own and getting there is half the fun with some incredible scenery to marvel at as you make the journey there.
+There are regular flights to the Faroes from various European cities, or you can take a ferry from Denmark or Iceland with Smyril Line.
+The Faroes feel like an entire world of their own and getting there is half the fun with some incredible scenery to enjoy on the journey there.

 Getting to the Faroe Islands by plane